Albazino

 In the late 1640s, a team of Russian Cossacks under Yerofey Khabarov arrived to explore Dauria.
 They were keen to gain a foothold in the proximity of the Amur River and, after several clashes with the Daurs under Prince Albaza or Albaaši (Sinicized: 阿爾巴西), established a Russian fort of Albazin in 1651.
-The Russians were defeated here by Qing China in 1686 (see below).
+The Russians were defeated here by Qing China at the Siege of Albazin in 1686 (see below).
 By the Treaty of Nerchinsk the area was assigned to Qing China.

 Following the Treaty of Aigun in 1858 a new Amur Cossack stanitsa appeared on the site.
 A municipal museum is sited among the remains of the 17th-century Russian fort.

-The History of Albazin
+History

 In late 1650 Albazin was built as winter quarters by Yerofei Khabarov on the northernmost part of the Amur River, 125 miles downstream from the junction of the Argun and Shilka.
 Thereafter it was little used as the Russians concentrated on the richer grain-growing lands downriver.
 In 1652 the Manchus drove the Russians out of the Amur country and the land was left to outlaws and adventurers.

 Foundation of Jaxa

-In 1655 Nikifor Chernigovsky, a Pole who had been exiled to Siberia after an unsuccessful attempt to run away from the Russian's custody, murdered the voyevoda of Ilimsk in retaliation for the rape of his daughter, and fled to the Amur where he reoccupied the ruins of Albazin and gathered a band of supporters.
+In 1655 Nikifor Chernigovsky, a Pole who had been exiled to Siberia after an unsuccessful attempt to run away from the Russian's custody, murdered the voyevoda of Ilimsk in retaliation for the rape of his daughter, and fled to the Amur, where he reoccupied the ruins of Albazin and gathered a band of supporters.
 Chernigovsky soon gained the support of the local Tungusic population, whom he treated with respect, in contrast to several assaults they had suffered under Russian (Cossack) sovereignty.
 He made a great stronghold on the ruins of Albazin, giving it the name of Jaxa.

 In the coming years, Siberian governors made several failed attempts to regain control over Albazin; however, Chernigovsky was able to keep his position by playing the Russians against the Chinese, and vice versa.
 From 1669, the Russian tsar received a tribute from the Jaxa country (Albazin and surrounding villages), which impacted the tsar's decision to formally acknowledge Chernigovsky as the lord of Jaxa in 1674.
 The Chinese government, for its part, communicated with Chernigovsky using Polish as the main language.
 In 1675, he raided Chinese lands with the help of the local population.
 This remains the last recorded reference to Chernigovsky in history.